 The BC PNP will not consider the purchase of a vehicle as an eligible investment unless you can demonstrate that the vehicle is essential to the business.
 In which case:

-o The BC PNP may consider as eligible investment a maximum of \$25,000 for the purchase of a business vehicle.
+o The BC PNP may consider as eligible investment a maximum of \$15,000 toward the purchase of a business vehicle.

 (iii) Operating expenses: